hexolan/development/projects/stocklet/README.md

 ## 🧪 Contributing

 As stated above, all forms of feedback and contributions are welcome and appreciated!

-Some of the current implemented functionality is quite bare-bones.
-If I come to revisit this project at a later date, I might look to implement other features such as a notification service (i.e. sending emails on updates to order statuses), ensuring idempotetency in the consumers, a more realistic shipping fulfilment process or a frontend user interface.
+If you like this project then please leave a ⭐ to show support.

-Have any ideas for improvements?
-Looking to implement a feature?
+Have any [ideas for improvements?](/docs/ROADMAP.md) Looking to implement a feature?
 Please don't hesistate to open an issue to discuss or a pull request with your enhancements.

 ## 📓 License